Skazitron/calendar-scrapper/README.md

-# Syllabus Scrapper
+# Calendar Scrapper

-Syllabus Scrapper is a Computer Vision based API (add more details here)
+Calendar Scrapper is a Computer Vision based API (add more details here)